 The student uniform consists of a plain black scrub-style, straight leg pant uniform with the ATU Department of Nursing insignia, white/black leather shoes, and a name badge.
 A white laboratory coat (at least fingertip length) with a name badge and ATU Department of Nursing insignia is worn (on the left shoulder) over appropriate street clothing when in the practicum setting for study, research, or patient contact other than during assigned practicums.
 Required uniform accessories include a watch (no smart watch) with a second hand, stethoscope, scissors, and penlight.
+A plain black nursing scrub hat may be worn in the practicum setting.
 Uniforms and required accessories may be purchased from a vendor of the student's choice.